PHYSIO-LED PILATES IN RUGBY

 The Physiotherapists at Omnia have all been trained in Clinical Pilates, an approach which utilises physiotherapy expertise in the interpretation and progression of each of the original 34 Pilates exercises, training developed by the Australian Physiotherapy and Pilates Institute.

 Our Physiotherapy-led Pilates classes are purposefully small so that the we are able to give individual attention to everyone in the group.
 The exercises we teach are highly adaptable to each and every person, so that everyone is able to exercise to the best of their ability and make optimum progress.
-This enables us to link the key roles of both Pilates and Physiotherapy in the prevention and rehabilitation of a wide range of injuries and conditions.
+This enables us to link the key roles of both Pilates and Physiotherapy in the prevention and rehabilitation of a wide range of injuries and conditions from back, neck, shoulder and knee pain, to pelvic floor muscle weakness and continence problems.

 If you have not done any Pilates before, we encourage you to come to us for an individual session at the clinic first, so that we can ensure you know the basics and can practice some of the key exercises before joining a class.